Trevell Quinley

 Trevell Quinley (born January 16, 1983, in Santa Clara, California) is an American long jumper and competitor in the 2008 Summer Olympics.

-He won the bronze medal at the 2002 World Junior Championships.
+Quinley won the bronze medal at the 2002 World Junior Championships.
 At the 2007 World Championships he reached the final, but registered three invalid jumps and ended without a result.

+Professional career

 His June 2007 performance in Indianapolis included a jump of 26 ft 11.75 in, his personal best until the 2008 Olympic trials in Eugene, Oregon.
 There, he jumped 27 ft 5.25 in in his third jump, setting a new lifetime personal best.
 He competed at the 2008 Olympic Games without reaching the final.

-Quinley attended Merrill F. West High School in Tracy, California and won the California State Long Jump Championships in 2001.
+NCAA

+Quinley is a two-time NCAA Division I All-American in long jump at Arizona State University.